sla or service level agreement with examples

 Summing up

 So there you have it, our take on Service Level Agreements (SLA).
 We’ve covered all the fundamentals of SLAs you’ll need to know to get started.
 However, a lot has changed since the Covid-19 pandemic.
-As of 2022, there has been a significant shift toward making the IT industry more user-centric.
+As of 2022, there has been a significant shift toward making the IT industry more customer-centric.

 It has become essential to ensure a great customer experience.
 As a result, service providers are moving from SLA to an Experience Level Agreement, also known as XLA.
 It is a specialized version of SLA that focuses on customer and employee experience while receiving the service.